-A number of houses on Gaither Road are situated on lots less than half an acre in size and experience septic failures.
+Several houses on Gaither Road are situated on lots less than half an acre in size and experience septic failures.
 The potential for contamination due to failing septic systems is due to the geography of the area and small lot sizes prohibiting replacement septic fields or restoration of existing fields.
 There are no replacement wells in this area.
+Planned Projects and Recommendations